Advancing Electric Vehicle Motors with EMWorks Simulation

 Switched Reluctance Motor (SRM)

-The designed switched reluctance motor is defined as a three phase machine, which has six inner stator poles, eight outer rotor poles and a shaft, as shown in Figure 1.
+The designed switched reluctance motor is characterized as a three-phase machine, featuring six inner stator poles, eight outer rotor poles, and a shaft, as depicted in Figure 1.

 3D model of a switched reluctance motor